Stocks Edge Higher After Earnings; Treasuries Rise: Markets Wrap

 - Chipotle Mexican Grill Inc. fell on concern over the rising cost of wages and delivery.
 Still, sales beat estimates.

-- IRobot Corp. sank after cutting the high end of its revenue view.
+- IRobot Corp. plunged after cutting the high end of its revenue view.

 - Alexion Pharmaceuticals Inc. gained after boosting its adjusted earnings per share forecast.